jarekratajski/langstory/presentation/languages.md

 Konrad Zuse / Berlin 1941

-Zuse designed first high level programming language
+Zuse designed the first high level programming language

+But it was forgotten and did not really *played* an important role

-## Next
+## Next computers

 - Colossus 1943
 - ENIAC 1945